Constance Mary Pott: Origins

 Pott was born in West Wickham, Kent (now in the borough of Bromley), in 1862, the third of at least nine children of Henry Pott, stockbroker, and his wife Constance Mary (née Fearon).
-She grew up in a Victorian upper-middle-class family home in Cornwall Gardens, South Kensington, next-door to the architect Thomas Cundy III.
+She grew up in a Victorian upper middle class family home in Cornwall Gardens, South Kensington, next-door to the architect Thomas Cundy III.
 Her father Henry Pott was a son of the proprietor of Pott's Vinegar Factory in Southwark.

-Her mother Mrs. Henry Pott (1833-1915), a granddaughter of the developer James Burton, was an early advocate of the Baconian theory of Shakespeare authorship.
-In December 1885 Mrs Pott founded the Francis Bacon Society: she had published Bacon's manuscript collection of private notes as The Promus of Formularies and Elegancies in 1883 (in which she found parallels to Shakespearean expressions), and wrote several books about him, including Francis Bacon and his Secret Society (1891), linking Bacon to the Shakespeare authorship and to the Rosicrucian movement, and Quite a Gentleman, an interpretation of esoteric paper marks of the Baconian period.
-Mrs Pott was the subject of an admired mezzotint portrait by her daughter.
+Her mother, also Constance Mary, Mrs Henry Pott (1833 – 1915), who was a granddaughter of the eminent London property-developer James Burton, was an early advocate of the Baconian theory of Shakespeare authorship, and, in December 1885, founded the Francis Bacon Society.
+Constance Mary, Mrs Henry Pott, had published Bacon's manuscript collection of private notes as The Promus of Formularies and Elegancies (in which she found parallels to Shakespearean expressions) in 1883, and subsequently wrote several books about him, including Francis Bacon and his Secret Society (1891), which associated Bacon with the Rosicrucian movement, and Quite a Gentleman, which interpreted of esoteric paper marks of the Baconian period.
+Mrs Henry Pott was the subject of an admired mezzotint portrait by her daughter.